federicomarini/RNAseq-workflow/README.md

 # RNAseq Workflow
 #### Thomas W. Battaglia
 #### tb1280@nyu.edu
-#### 5/17/16
+#### 7/22/16

 ### Introduction
 RNA seq is an emerging technology for deep RNA sequencing.
 Not only does RNA seq technology have the ability to analyze differences in gene expression between samples, but can discover new isoforms of genes and analyze SNP variation of particular genes.
 This tutorial will cover the basic workflow for analyzing RNA seq data on host tissue.
 It will not cover the workflow for analyzing RNA seq on microbial community samples.
 For analysis of the meta-transcriptome using RNA seq, see the workflow for Whole Genome Sequencing Metagenomics (WGS Metagenomics) in a different tutorial.

 ### 1A.
 Setup new directory for analysis
 Many files are generated during the RNA seq workflow, so it is best to keep them stored in an organized directory.
 The first step before running/installing any tools, is to generate a directory structure for easier organization.
-The rest of this tutorial assumes your working directory ```pwd``` is within the ```new_analysis``` folder created during the first step.
+The rest of this tutorial assumes your working directory ```pwd``` is within the ```rnaseq_analysis``` folder created during the first step.

 **input** : per sample sequencing files (.fastq)
 **genome** : directory for storing genome of interest (.fasta/.fna)
 **annotation** : directory for storing the annotation file associated with host genome (.gtf/.gff3)
 **index** : directory that will store STAR aligner's index files
-**tools** : directory to store dependencies required for analysis (SortMeRNA)
+**tools** : directory to store dependencies required for analysis
 **venv** : a virtual environment of python to store all dependencies

 ```